-Leah N. Anaka (Member) graduated from the University of Alberta Faculty of Law in 1998.
+Leah N. Anaka (President) graduated from the University of Alberta Faculty of Law in 1998.
 Prior to joining Field LLP, Leah worked in software development and design until June 2008.
 In April 2009, Leah began her articles and was admitted to the Alberta bar in 2010.
 She joined the firm of Field in July 2010.
 Leah is currently a member of a legal team representing hundreds of Aboriginal clients pursuing claims for damages suffered while at Church and Government-run Residential Schools.
 She also practices Labour and Employment Law.

-Owen Edmondson (Member), a native Edmontonian, retired in September, 2011, after a 32 year career with ATCO Ltd. During his career he held several senior financial executive positions and completed his career as Executive Vice President, Finance and Regulatory, ATCO Utilities.
+Owen Edmondson (Treasurer), a native Edmontonian, retired in September, 2011, after a 32 year career with ATCO Ltd. During his career he held several senior financial executive positions and completed his career as Executive Vice President, Finance and Regulatory, ATCO Utilities.
 Over the years, Owen has also served on the Board of Directors of several not-for-profit organizations including Catholic Social Services, Calgary Catholic Family Service, and Capital Regional Housing Corporation.
 Currently he is a director for both Bent Arrow and the Heart and Stroke Foundation of Alberta.

 Married to Janet for 37 years, Owen is the father of four daughters, all teachers.
 In his spare time, the sports enthusiast travels, runs marathons, hikes, and is fan of the local festival scene.

 John Morgan (Honorary Member) graduated from the University of British Columbia in 1952 with an electrical engineering degree.
 He started working for an electrical consulting company in 1953 and retired in 1996.
 John is the father of the late Shauna Seneca and was the first president of Bent Arrow.
 John is considered a lifetime member of Bent Arrow.